Riverside plane crash: 1 dead after small plane crashes into residential backyard

 RIVERSIDE, Calif. -- A small plane crashed into the backyard of a home in Riverside Saturday afternoon, killing one person.

-The Riverside Fire Department confirmed the plane crashed on the 10500 block of Robinson Avenue approximately at noon.
+The Riverside Fire Department and Federal Aviation Administration confirmed the twin-engine Beechcraft BE50 crashed on the 10500 block of Robinson Avenue approximately at noon.

+Prior to the crash, Riverside Airport received a distress call of the plane going down.
+When authorities arrived on the scene, one victim -- a male -- was found.

-Fire officials said the crash did not cause a fire, but would remain on the scene.
+Fire officials said the plane crashed into a tree and no other damage was reported, but resources remained on the scene.

-Officials also said they do not believe anyone at the home was injured, and only one person appeared to be aboard the plane.
+No injuries were sustained by the four residents inside the home when the plane crashed nearby.

 Riverside plane crash: 1 dead after small plane crashes into residential backyard